 If you are starting your journey from anywhere below London, you’ll usually have to catch a connecting train and then switch to one of the previously mentioned train operators.
 From the English capital, the journey is incredibly straightforward and quick, with LNER offering direct high-speed services from London King's Cross railway station.
 Avanti West Coast also provide relatively fast services from London Euston station.
 Most trains can get you there within 4-5 hours, so it’s an excellent alternative to flying.

 From London, you essentially have a choice of two scenic train routes to Scotland.
 If you’re travelling from Euston to Edinburgh Waverly with Avanti West Coast, then you can look forward to some impressive sights as you pass through the Lake District on the latter part of your journey.
 The King’s Cross to Edinburgh Waverly route ran by LNER, on the other hand, is slightly quicker on average and offers lovely views of York and the coastline after Newcastle.
+Fancy travelling there in style?
+Check out our guide to London to Edinburgh First Class train travel.

 Last but certainly not least, the Caledonian Sleeper can get you to Scotland overnight — Perfect for those who prefer to travel under cover of darkness!
 The train starts at Euston station and has services for Aberdeen, Edinburgh, Fort William, Glasgow and Inverness.
 Getting a sleeper train to Edinburgh is certainly an experience, and a hell of a way to kick off your journey.
 Visit our help page for more information, start a search for sleeper tickets.
 Just be sure to choose London Euston as your departure station, and select 21:00 or later for Caledonian Sleeper services.

-If you’re starting your journey from somewhere else, make sure to use our handy journey planner to find train routes, times and tickets.
+If you’re starting your journey from somewhere else, make sure to use our handy Journey Planner to find train routes, times and tickets.
 Please bear in mind that we'll show you the cheapest fares available for your route, which may not necessarily be the fastest trains, so it’s up to you to weigh up cost versus speed.

 No trip to Scotland is complete without visiting Edinburgh Castle, so you may as well start with it!
 Majestically rising above the city from its base on Castle Rock, it is at least nine centuries old and has stood the test of time.
 From the top of the castle, you’ll be able to see for miles around, with some gobsmacking views of Edinburgh’s old town, the rest of the city and beyond.
 So make sure to have the camera ready for some fantastic shots (weather permitting).
 After that, make sure to take in the atmosphere at one of the city’s many historic pubs.